Community Sailing Program

 -

-Sailing on Pirouette is a dynamic and "active" experience.
-Even in light wind, you will feel the boat respond to the water.
+Sailing on Pirouette is a dynamic and active experience.
+Even in light wind, you will feel the boat respond to rudder and sail trim.
 You should expect:

-You will be seated in the cockpit, which is the open area at the back of the boat where the Skipper steers.
+To be seated in the cockpit - which is the open area at the back (stern) of the boat where the Skipper steers.

-Repositioning: To balance the boat, the Skipper may ask you to move your weight to the high side or switch sides as we change direction (tack).
+To reposition - to balance the boat, the Skipper may ask you to move to the high side or switch sides as we change direction (jibe/tack).

-The Boom: The boom is the horizontal pole at the bottom of the main sail.
-It moves across the boat during maneuvers, so you’ll need to be ready to duck your head when the Skipper gives the word.
+To be aware of the boom - the boom is the horizontal pole at the bottom of the main sail.
+It moves across the boat during maneuvers (jibing & tacking), so you’ll need to be ready to duck your head when the Skipper gives the word.

 -